piotrmurach/finite_machine/README.md

 ### 3.2 Dangerous transitions

 When you declare event, for instance `ready`, the **FiniteMachine** will provide a dangerous version with a bang `ready!`.
 In the case when you attempt to perform illegal transition or **FiniteMachine** throws internal error, the state machine will propagate the errors.
 You can use handlers to decide how to handle errors on case by case basis see [6.
-Errors](#6-errors)
+Error Handling](#6-errors)

 ```ruby
 fm.ready!  #  => raises FiniteMachine::InvalidStateError